usnistgov/OSCAL/docs/content/tutorials/catalog/_index.md

 - Line 2 provides the group's title using the `<title>` element.
 A title can be simple text or can include [html markup](http://localhost:1313/OSCAL/documentation/schema/datatypes/#markup-line).
 - Line 3 defines a property of the group using the `<prop>` element.
 This property element has a `@name="label`, which defines the name of the property (i.e. `label`), and textual content `1`, which defines the property's value.
 A property with the name `label` provides the text label that can be prepended to the title when formatting the content for human readability.

-    Properties are a commonly used constructs within OSCAL content that allow for arbitrary name/value data to be defined.
+   In OSCAL properties are commonly used constructs that allow for arbitrary name/value data to be defined.
 This name/value data helps to describe the containing element.
-Most major elements within OSCAL allow for properties to be defined.
+Most major XML elements within OSCAL allow for properties to be defined.
 Names, like identifiers, are strings that may not contain spaces or colons.

 - Lines 4 thru 6 declare a new child group of the group defined on line 1, and is nested/indented within the context of the parent group to indicate it is a child.
 This child group represents the sub-section `1.1 Internal Organization`, along with its title (line 5) and label (line 6).
 Notice that the title and label are declared in the same way as the parent section, using `<title>` and `<prop>` elements.
 - Lines 7 thru 10 define the sub-section's objective using a `<part>` element and child content.
 A part requires: